Glass Cat: History

-It was quickly reasoned that it was Bungle's pink brains that had made her so conceited, and the Wizard of Oz eventually replaced them with clear ones to make her more agreeable.
-After her adventures with Ojo the Lucky and the Patchwork Girl, the Cat ended up being a pet of Princess Ozma in the Emerald City.
+During her stay, it is quickly reasoned that it was Bungle's pink brains that had made her so conceited, and at the end of The Patchwork Girl of Oz, the Wizard of Oz replaces them with clear ones to make her more agreeable.
+After her adventures in that book with Ojo the Lucky and the Patchwork Girl, the Cat ends up being a pet of Princess Ozma in the Emerald City.
+But in The Magic of Oz, a few books later, her brains were pink again and her original personality had returned, including her catch phrase about the superiority of her brains: "They're pink, and you can see 'em work."